-The \emph{environment invariant linear least squares (EILLS)} estimator $\hat{\bbeta}_{\mathsf{Q}}$ is defined by minimizing the following objective function: which is a linear combination of the pooled empirical $L_2$ loss $\hat{\mathsf{R}}_{\mathcal{E}}(\bbeta;\bomega)$ and focused linear invariance regularizer $\hat{\mathsf{J}}(\bbeta;\bomega)$ with weights $(1,\gamma)$ for some given hyper-parameter $\gamma \in \mathbb{R}^+$.
+The \emph{environment invariant linear least squares (EILLS)} estimator $\hat{\bbeta}_{\mathsf{Q}}$ is defined by minimizing the following objective function: which is a linear combination of the pooled empirical $L_2$ loss $\hat{\mathsf{R}}(\bbeta;\bomega)$ and focused linear invariance regularizer $\hat{\mathsf{J}}(\bbeta;\bomega)$ with weights $(1,\gamma)$ for some given hyper-parameter $\gamma \in \mathbb{R}^+$.
 We also define the population analogs of the EILLS objective function as follows:

-The focused regularizer $\mathsf{J}(\bbeta; \bomega)$ is able to screen out all linear spurious variables when $\gamma$ is large enough.
-This can lead to the low-dimensional problem and be sufficient for many applications.
-However, some linear exogenous variables which do not contribute to explaining $y$ can still survive after the screening.
+The focused regularizer $\mathsf{J}(\bbeta; \bomega)$ can screen out all linear spurious variables when $\gamma$ is large enough.
+This can lead to a low-dimensional problem and be sufficient for many applications.
+However, some linear exogenous variables that do not contribute to explaining $y$ can still survive after the screening.
 They can be eliminated further by introducing an $\ell_0$ penalty.
 This leads us to considering the $\ell_0$ regularized EILLS estimator $\hat{\bbeta}_{\mathsf{L}}$ that minimizes the following objective: with given hyper-parameter $\lambda$.
 This helps reduce variables that are uncorrelated to residuals and $y$.